Who We Are

 is co-author, with Judy Greene, of Local Democracy on ICE: Why State and Local Government have no Business in Federal Immigration Enforcement.
 Ms. Shahani is a co-founder and board cof Families for Freedom (FFF), a multi-ethnic defense network by and for immigrants facing deportation.
 FFF has provided direct support to over 1,000 immigrant families, and trained hundreds of community groups across the country on deportation defense.
 Ms. Shahani contributes to local media including the “War on Immigrants Report” for WBAI/Pacifica Radio, Caribbean Life, and Manhattan Neighborhood Network.
 She is an Advisory Board Member of Northern Manhattan Coalition for Immigrant Rights.
 Previously she was an advocate with the National Immigration Project of the National Lawyers Guild, and a Board Member of Citizens and Immigrants for Equal Justice.
 She also received a Union Square Award and a New Voices Fellowship.

-was an Open Society Institute Soros Justice Advocacy Fellow and is a research consultant at Justice Strategies.
+was an Open Society Institute Soros Justice Advocacy Fellow and is a senior research and policy consultant at Justice Strategies.
 As an OSI Fellow she developed a ‘research to action’ initiative that resulted in child welfare reform, affecting over one million children whose parents are incarcerated.
 Ms. Allard's research and advocacy efforts encompass a broad range of topics, with a particular focus on the impact of criminal justice policies on low-income women and women of color.

 Ms. Allard is an attorney who has consulted for Amnesty International and worked on staff at both the Sentencing Project and the Brennan Center for Justice at New York University Law School.
 She is the author of several national reports, including “Life Sentences: Denying Welfare Benefits to Women Convicted of Drug Offenses” (Sentencing Project, 2002) and “Rebuilding Families, Reclaiming Lives: State Obligations to Children in Foster Care and their Incarcerated Parents” (Patricia Allard and Lynn Lu, Brennan Center for Justice, 2006).

 Ms. Allard is a graduate of Queen's University Law School in Canada (1996), was called to the bar of Ontario in 1998, and received her master's in criminology from the Center of Criminology at the University of Toronto (1999).
-Since May 2009 she is Deputy Director of the Canadian HIV/AIDS Legal Network.

 was also an Open Society Institute Soros Justice Advocacy Fellow with Justice Strategies.
 The primary goal of Mr. Rook's fellowship project was to develop collaborations that make research useful, accessible and accountable to communities.
 Prior to his appointment by the NAACP as director of their newly formed Criminal Justice Division in the fall of 2009, Mr. Rooks worked with Justice Strategies as a Community Justice Strategies Facilitation consultant on projects in New York, New Jersey and Connecticut.